Reviewed by Erica Irish, DVM

 These sacs (also known as anal glands) are lined with scent glands that release a fishy-smelling fluid that is used as a scent marker.

 Anal glands in dogs are kind of like the appendix in people.
-There’s no good reason for them, but when there’s a problem, it’s a pain (literally).
+The secretions may assist in defecation, making it easier for dogs to poop.